energietransitie/twomes-dataset-windesheim-assendorp2021/README.md

 | `DSMR-P1-gateway-Tin`        | energy + comfort                                        | [twomes-p1-gateway-firmware](https://github.com/energietransitie/twomes-p1-gateway-firmware)               | [twomes-room-monitor-firmware](https://github.com/energietransitie/twomes-room-monitor-firmware) |                                                                                                      |
 | `DSMR-P1-gateway-TinTsTr`    | energy + comfort + installation                         | [twomes-p1-gateway-firmware](https://github.com/energietransitie/twomes-p1-gateway-firmware)               | [twomes-room-monitor-firmware](https://github.com/energietransitie/twomes-room-monitor-firmware) | [twomes-boiler-monitor-firmware](https://github.com/energietransitie/twomes-boiler-monitor-firmware) |
 | `DSMR-P1-gateway-TinTsTrCO2` | energy + comfort + installation + occupancy/ventilation | [twomes-p1-gateway-firmware](https://github.com/energietransitie/twomes-p1-gateway-firmware)               | [twomes-room-monitor-firmware](https://github.com/energietransitie/twomes-room-monitor-firmware) | [twomes-boiler-monitor-firmware](https://github.com/energietransitie/twomes-boiler-monitor-firmware) |

+### Date and time information

+All timestamps were measured in [Unix time](https://en.wikipedia.org/wiki/Unix_time) format, using device clocks regularly synchronized via NTP with the correct UTC time.
+Setting the local device clock to the proper UTC time via NTP was one of the first steps performed by the measurement devices after they were connected to the internet via the home Wi-Fi network of a subject.
+Each measurement device synchronized its device clock via NTP every 6 hours.
+Uploads of measurement data (which could contain more than one measurement) were timestamped both by the measurement device according to the local device clock and by the server.
+We did not yet check for deviations between the last device timestamp of a measurement upload and the upload timestamp at the server.

+Timestamps were converted to a timezone-aware `pandas.Timestamp` value, in the [Europe/Amsterdam](https://en.wikipedia.org/wiki/Time_in_the_Netherlands) timezone.
+In the csv files we use [ISO 8601 format with time offset](https://en.wikipedia.org/wiki/ISO_8601): `YYYY-MM-DDThh:mm:ss±hhmm`.

 ### Raw measurements
  Raw masurements will be available in the folder [/raw-measurements/](/raw-measurements/). be avaiable in three formats: